-Table 18: Public Space Types within Precinct
+Table 27: Public Space Types within Precinct

-Public Space Types Description Urban Space (hardscaped) These are outdoor spaces typically framed by active or semi-active building interface types and contribute to the public realm quality and activation of the PSP area.
+Table 27.
+Public Space , pes weam.
+Tesmet Public Space Types Description Urban Space (hardscaped) These are outdoor spaces typically framed by active or semi-active building interface types and contribute to the public realm quality and activation of the PSP area.
 They may be public, semi-public or private but shall be fully publicly accessible.
-They are characterised by a high standard of finish, predominantly hardstand built incorporate soft landscaping and particularly shade for parts of the space.
+They are characterised by a high standard of finish, predominantly hardstand but incorporate soft landscaping and particularly shade for parts of the space.
 Green Space (Softscaped) These areas shall be designed for trees, vegetation or ground covers to provide recreational or aesthetic purposes in the PSP area.
 They may be public, semi-public or private but shall be deep soil compatible and contribute to the landscape amenity and character of the precinct.
 Green spaces should be deep soil compatible and preferably contribute to water sensitive urban design of the PSP area.
-Pedestrian Shared Space Street These are streets where the pedestrian and vehicle surfaces are integrated for the benefits of a calmer, slower vehicle speed environment, where pedestrian movement along and across the street has priority.
-They result in a high-quality pedestrian priority environment with consistent paving treatments across road and verge and facilitate full universal access.
+These are streets where the pedestrian and vehicle surfaces are integrated for the benefits of a calmer, slower vehicle speed environment, where pedestrian movement along and across the street has priority.
+Pedestrian Shared Space Street They result in a high-quality pedestrian priority environment with consistent paving treatments across road and verge and facilitate full universal access.
 They result in an improved social outcome for the portion of road by reclaiming the space from dominant car use.
 Slow Speed Town Centre Street Streets that maintain segregated vehicle and pedestrian surfaces for increased vehicle priority movement. albeit in a managed slow speed manner.
 Stirling Highway - Town Centre Landscaping It is recommended that the landscape quality and provision within this portion of Stirling Highway be of a high prominence to announce arrival to the Claremont Town Centre.
 Landscape design should incorporate Urban and Green Space principles and may integrate public art installations at the western and eastern extent of the PSP.
-Landscape Setbacks on Private Land Privately owned land with a requirement for landscaped setbacks to assist in providing amenity to the adjacent public realm.
-Plaza / Town Square Privately owned land where a publicly accessible plaza / town square is desirable as a component of redevelopment.
-Urban Space Link Opportunity Privately owned land where a publicly accessible pedestrian connection is desirable as a component of redevelopment.
+Publicly Accessible Private Owned Space (PAPOS) - Privately owned land which provides benefit to improving functionality of adjacent public realm and opportunity to integrate adjacent business offerings with the streetscape.
+High quality interfaces between built form and POS through appropriate active uses.Substantial landscaping to provide high level amenity.
+Public Space on Private Land Landscape Setbacks on Private Land - Privately owned land with a requirement for landscaped setbacks to assist in providing amenity to the adjacent public realm.
+Plaza / Town Square - Privately owned land where a publicly accessible plaza / town square is desirable as a component of redevelopment.
+Urban Space Link - Privately owned land where a publicly accessible pedestrian connection is desirable as a component of redevelopment.